Hidden Gems: Free County & City RV Parks

 Even if I am not looking for a place to stop, sometimes I drive by some of these city and county freebies just to see if I should make note of them for the future.
 Not far from Pierce County Fair Grounds in North Dakota is the small town of Towner which has a few free sites tucked into their small city park.
 I didn’t stay there but certainly would consider it in the future.

 Another is Ansley City Park in Nebraska.
-This was closed when I went by due to COVID, but I would definitely check it out another time.
+This was closed when I went by, but I would definitely check it out another time.
 Another that I checked out was Monango City Park in Monango, ND, population less than 50.
 If you blink you will not only miss the park, but the town.
 However, the park appeared safe and good enough for a quick overnight.

 Not to be overlooked are the city parks that charge small nightly fees.
 There are more of these than the free ones.
 They can range from $5-$20 a night.
 One of my favorites is McKnight Park Campground in the small town of Alma, KS, west of Topeka.
 There are only three tor four sites, each with water and electric.
 The fee is a few dollars a day, but if you are looking for a quiet place off the beaten path to simply regroup and recharge, this is the place.
 I only intended to stay one night, but ended up there for four, during which I thoroughly cleaned my van and wrote up a storm.
 Except for one night, I was the only RV there.
 There is also a creamery in town with great cheese.

-I have been full-time RVing for almost three years.
+I have been traveling by RV for almost three years.
 My top preferences for camping are Army Corp of Engineer campgrounds and national parks or forests for longer stays.
 But for shorter stays, I look for these small local campgrounds.
 I love that they are small and usually not very busy.
 The price is right and I see a lot of interesting things I might have missed if I stayed on major highways.
 This year, I plan on adding more to my list.

 So, stray off the beaten path and visit some of these small towns and their RV parks.
 You will find them quite interesting and as warm and welcoming as a slice of apple pie!